Shubhamyaduwanshi/java-Stream-and-lambda-expression/README.md

-it contains my app details
+It contains my app details